awsdocs/aws-lambda-developer-guide/doc_source/images-test.md

 ## Test an image with RIE included in the image<a name="images-test-AWSbase"></a>

 The AWS base images for Lambda include the runtime interface emulator\.
-You can also follow these steps if you built the RIE into your alternative base image\.
+You can also follow these steps after you build the RIE into your alternative base image\.

 **To test your Lambda function with the emulator**